thefch/3d_submarine_simulation_OpenGL/README.md

-<em>The models are not mine, I found them online and all the rights are deserved my their creators.</em>
+<em>The models are not mine, I found them online and all the rights are deserved to the creators.</em>